 You are free to combine these test annotations as you like in your class.
 As the whole Java class is annotated with the TestNG @Test annotation each method gets executed automatically.
 Citrus will also take care on executing each XML test case as a separate unit test.
-So the test reports will have the exact number of executed tests and the JUnit/TestNG test reports do have the exact test outline
+So the test reports will have the exact number of executed tests and the JUnit/TestNG test reports do have the exact test outline for further usage (e.g. in continuous build reports).

-When test execution takes place each test method annotation is evaluated in sequence.
+Note When test execution takes place each test method annotation is evaluated in sequence.
 XML test cases that match several times, for instance by explicit name reference and a package scan will be executed several times respectively.